koteitan00/Atcodes/README.md

-# Atcord
+# Atcode
- This repository is to save my records of Atcorder.
+ This repository is to save my records of Atcoder.
  If you use my cords, please do so at your own risk.